 Wi-Fi makes it easy to access information and do business online — whether you’re around the house, around town, or anywhere around the world.
-But just because it’s easy doesn’t mean it’s a great idea.
-The fact that data is broadcast to anybody in range means that your information could be at risk, and that’s especially risky when you use Wi-Fi for online banking.
+But just because it’s easy doesn’t mean it’s wise.
+The fact that Wi-Fi broadcasts data to anybody in range means that your information could be at risk.
+That’s especially risky if you use Wi-Fi for online banking.

-Avoiding Wi-Fi altogether is not realistic, and it’s probably not even practical to save banking sessions for when you’re at home on a wired connection.
-But you should be aware of the risks you take when using free public Wi-Fi — and there’s even some risk when you bank with Wi-Fi at home or in a hotel room.
+Avoiding Wi-Fi altogether is not realistic.
+It’s probably not even practical to save banking sessions for when you’re at home or on a wired connection.
+But you should be aware of the risks you take when using free public Wi-Fi.
+Plus, there’s some risk when you bank with Wi-Fi at home or in a hotel room.

 Tips for Safe Banking

-At some point, you’re going to find the need to conduct financial business on Wi-Fi, whether it’s checking your balance before a major purchase or depositing a check.
-So what can you do to keep your information safe, whether you’re out and about or just banking from the couch?
+At some point, you’ll probably need to conduct financial business on Wi-Fi, whether it’s checking your balance before a major purchase or depositing a check.
+So, what can you do to keep your information safe, whether you’re out and about or just banking from the couch?

 - Stay up-to-date: Keep your operating system updated, whether you use a mobile device, laptop, or desktop.
-Using outdated software is like leaving your door unlocked — hackers know how to get it, and it’s easy to fix most vulnerabilities with an update.
-If you don’t enable automatic updates, pay attention to notifications (especially if they reference important security patches).
+Using outdated software is like leaving your door unlocked — hackers know how to get in, and it’s easy to fix most vulnerabilities with an update.
+If you choose not to enable automatic updates, pay attention to notifications (especially if they reference critical security patches).

 - Use credit cards for shopping: If you make purchases while using Wi-Fi, credit cards are typically safer than debit cards.
 A debit card draws directly from your checking account, so a thief with your card number can cause serious problems (interfering with your ability to pay bills and buy food, for example).
 With a credit card, you have a buffer protecting your checking account — plus you have better consumer protection and a grace period to get things cleaned up.